Last summer, Amazon had 50,000 open positions they needed to fill.

 The Future of Technology in High Volume Recruiting

 Technology is making it easier and easier for teams, applicants, and job candidates to connect.
-Whether you’re hiring one new employee or you’re looking to add thousands of individuals to your staff, it’s important to have the proper systems in place to make the process as easy as possible.
+Whether you’re hiring one new employee or you’re looking to add thousands of individuals to your staff, it’s important to have the proper recruiting software in place to make the process as easy as possible.

 However, technology is always evolving.
 Systems change, new developments are introduced, and the way we get things done shifts.
 To ensure your high volume recruitment process is staying as efficient as possible, you want to be sure you’re staying on top of all the new tech.